RMPR/OSCP-Exam-Report-Template-Markdown/GSOC-internship-report-2019.md

 margin-bottom: 100px
 ---

-# Introduction
+# Preamble

 ## Acknowledgement
 I would like to express my deepest appreciation to all those who provided me the possibility to complete this report.
 First thing first my parents, without who I wouldn't even exist in the first place and logically God Who makes all things possible.
 A special gratitude goes to my mentor, Mr Aurelien Aptel for his time taken to explain things to me, for cleaning up and correcting errors that I might have missed otherwise.
-Furthermore I would also like to acknowledge with much appreciation the crucial role of my teachers, especially Mr KOUAMOU Georges, who gave me the basics in algorithms needed to achieve my work specifically the algorithms I had to develop during this internship.
+Furthermore I would also like to acknowledge with much appreciation the crucial role of my teachers, especially Mr KOUAMOU Georges, who gave me the basics in algorithms needed to achieve my work, specifically the algorithms I had to develop during this internship.
 A special thanks goes to my family, friends and classmates who helped me in their own ways by providing support, empathy and courage to go through all that.

 ## Sigles et abbreviations